 General Contest Rules & Information

-- Each member student media outlet may submit up to two (2) entries in each category, unless otherwise noted.
+- Each Michigan-based MIPA member student media outlet may submit up to two (2) entries in each category, unless otherwise noted.

 - No entry may be submitted into more than one category, unless otherwise noted in the category description.
 A single entry in more than one category may be disqualified in all categories.
 If an entry was published via multiple platforms (ie, print, online and/or broadcast), it should be entered only once.

-- No more than four students may be named on each entry.
+- No more than four students may be individually named on an entry.